LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 if students have their own laptops or mobile devices.
 See

 - Mobile computing.
-Increasingly, students of all ages are carrying
+Increasingly, students and teachers are carrying

-computational devices that exceed the power of desktop computers from a
+computational devices that greatly exceed the power of desktop computers

-decade or so ago.
-Smart phones and tablets like the iPad offer convenience
+from a decade or so ago.
+Smart phones and tablets like offer convenience

 especially for working with materials like vocabulary that can be handled in

-adn students and teachers should take these into account.
+include other distractions, and students and teachers should take these into